Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6670 (OEM) 1GB should in theory be a little bit better than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6670 (OEM) 1GB should be a small bit faster than the GeForce GT 340 1GB in general. (explain)

-Texel RateThe Radeon HD 6670 (OEM) 1GB will be a bit (approximately 9%) more effective at anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 6670 (OEM) 1GB is a small bit (more or less 9%) more effective at anisotropic filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison